smolcodes/java-blog/src/posts/2021-1-17-installing-hyvor.md

 ![Hyvor Dashboard](https://betalist.imgix.net/attachment/105196/image/cb5f2d60b90ad5bf9e1ab4f02be93f46.png?ixlib=rb-4.0.0&h=300&fit=clip&auto=format&dpr=2&s=84ca51bc5611c4d0147320aaf5cc2ccf)

 In general you will be given options to enter a web site name and website domain.
-IF you don't own a domain, that's ok!
-My website name is _Personal Blog_ and my web site domain is _smolnotes.netlify.app_
+If you don't own a domain, that's ok!
+My website name is _Personal Blog_ and my web site domain is _smolnotes.netlify.app_.

 Now go to your post template (it is generally in _includes/layouts and is listed as post.html, post.njk or some other format) and add this code where you want the comments to go: